ktap/ktap/doc/tutorial.md

 ## Syntax basics

-ktap's syntax is design on the mind of C language syntax friendly, to make it easy scripting by kernel developer.
+ktap's syntax is designed with the C language syntax in mind.
+Thi is for lowering the entry barrier for those C programmers who are working on kernel and other systems software.

-1. Variable declaration
+* Variable declarations

     The biggest syntax differences with C is that ktap is a dynamic typed language, so you won't need add any variable type declaration, just use the variable.

-2. function
+* Functions

     All functions in ktap should use keyword "function" declaration

-3. comments
+* Comments

-The comments of ktap is starting from '#', long comments doesn't support now.
+    The comments of ktap is starting from `#`, long comments are not supported right now.

-4. others
+* Others

-Don't need place any ';' at the ending of statement in ktap. ktap use free syntax style, so you can choose to use the ';' or not.
+    It is not required to place any semicolons (`;`) at the end of each statement in ktap. ktap uses a free-syntax style, so you are free to use the ';' or not.

-ktap use nil as NULL, the result of any number operate on nil is nil.
+ktap uses `nil` as `NULL`, the result of any arithmatic operations on `nil` is also `nil`.

-ktap don't have array structure, also don't have any pointer operation.
+ktap does not have array structures, and it does not have any pointer operations.

 ## Control structures

-ktap if/else is same as C language.
+ktap's `if`/`else` statement is the same as the C language.

-There have two method of for-loop in ktap:
+There are three kinds of for-loop in ktap:

+1. a kinda Lua-ish style:

     for (i = init, limit, step) { body }

-this is same as below in C:
+2. the same form as in C:

     for (i = init; i < limit; i += step) { body }

-The next for-loop method is:
+3. Lua's table iterating style:

     for (k, v in pairs(t)) { body } # looping all elements of table

-Note that ktap don't have "continue" keyword, but C does.
+Note that ktap does not have the `continue` keyword, but C does.

 ## Date structures

-Associative array is heavily used in ktap, it's also called by table.
+Associative arrays are heavily used in ktap, it is also called "tables".

-table declaration:
+Table declarations:

     t = {}

-how to use table:
+How to use tables:

     t[1] = 1
     t[1] = "xxx"